Cost and Financial Aid

 Scholarships for Continuing Students

-After one year at Illinois, you will be eligible and automatically considered for more scholarships available to continuing students.
+After one year at Illinois, you will be eligible and automatically considered for a few scholarships available to continuing students.
 There is no application process, and scholarship amounts will vary with funds available and the student's record at Illinois.

-However, there are additional scholarships that do require an application.
+However, most of our scholarships do require an application..
 The College only has one application and it makes you eligible for all available.
 Don’t worry – you only have to complete a few questions and provide two letters of recommendation that come from Illinois faculty members, instructors, advisors to organizations you’ve participated in, or supervisors at jobs or internships you’ve held.

 Financial (Need-Based) Aid